-If you are working in an eligible class, the date you are eligible for coverage is the later of:
+If you are working for your Employer in an eligible class, the date you are eligible for coverage is the later of:

-- the first day you are in an eligible class; or - the day after you complete your waiting period, if any.
+- the Employer's plan effective date; or - the day after you complete your waiting period, if any.

-If you work for more than one Employer and each Employer offers a Long Term Disability plan and/or a Short Term Disability plan, you must choose through which Employer you want to have Long Term Disability and/or Short Term Disability coverage.
+If you are working for more than one Employer and each Employer offers a Long Term Disability plan and/or a Short Term Disability plan, you must choose through which Employer you want to have Long Term Disability and/or Short Term Disability coverage.
 You can not be covered under more than one Long Term Disability plan or more than one Short Term Disability plan.